frangucc/thenodechronicles/circuit-warfare.md

+CHAPTER 6

 # CIRCUIT WARFARE

 ![](https://pbs.twimg.com/media/DYG_5z9VwAA9oZ-.jpg)

 ![](http://res.cloudinary.com/dzryfxssm/image/upload/v1474384734/Gou_Sketch_z1dmps.jpg)

 Gou's not your average 13 year old boy.
 He's rolling infact, but you would never know by the way he acts.
 He's an elit3, a self-tought hacker that can write code, make PCB boards and likes hacking science.

 His main interest is in Coils.
 He thinks we don't do a very good job with them as humans.

 ![](https://pbs.twimg.com/media/DYHb_KuVMAANLuT.jpg)

 ![](https://pbs.twimg.com/media/DYHdvnWU8AASmsG.jpg)

 Ok, let's start from the beginning.
 What did Tesla do and what do I need to know about him?